June 29, 2025

 Here's how the current investment limits work for non-accredited investors:

-• If both are above $124,000: You can invest up to 10% of the greater amount, with a maximum cap of $124,000.
+• If both are $124,000 or more: you can invest up to 10% of the greater figure, with a maximum cap of $124,000.

 VC perception community capital

-The offering statement must include information about previously sold securities and identify any beneficial owner or beneficial owners holding 20% or more of the issuer's voting securities.
+Issuers must file annual reports after securities are sold; this can apply to debt or redeemable securities as well.
+Companies must also disclose risk factors relevant to the offering, the target offering amount, and progress toward that goal.
+The offering statement must include information about previously sold securities and identify any beneficial owner holding 20% or more of the issuer's voting securities.

-Issuers must disclose whether they will accept investments in excess of the target offering amount and how oversubscriptions will be handled.
-There are also restrictions on oral or written communications regarding the terms of the offering, which must comply with SEC rules.
-Investment companies are excluded from Regulation CF eligibility.
+There are restrictions on the ability to resell private securities acquired through Reg CF, including a one-year resale restriction on securities obtained in a crowdfunding transaction.
+Issuers must also disclose whether they'll accept investments above the target offering amount and how oversubscriptions will be handled.
+Oral and written communications about the offering's terms are restricted and must comply with SEC rules.
+Investment companies, among other categories, are excluded from Reg CF eligibility.

 According to SEC Chairman Paul Atkins’ May 2025 address, the market has grown from 22 new offerings per month in 2016 to 135 per month by 2022.
 The geographic expansion has been equally impressive, with the number of U.S. counties hosting crowdfunded companies doubling between 2019 and 2022.